OmniPrism: Learning Disentangled Visual Concept for Image Generation: Method

-Images contain rich visual concept representations, and visual encoders like ViT \cite{dosovitskiy2020image} cannot distinguish these concepts.
+Images contain rich visual concept representations, and visual encoders like ViT~\cite{dosovitskiy2020image} cannot distinguish these concepts.
 To efficiently obtain disentangled visual concept representations for generation, we use natural language as guidance to disentangle corresponding concepts from reference image.
-Previously, Blip-Diffusion \cite{li2024blip}, DEADiff \cite{qi2024deadiff}, and SSR-Encoder \cite{zhang2024ssr} use multi-modal encoders as concept extractor.
+Previously, Blip-Diffusion~\cite{li2024blip}, DEADiff~\cite{qi2024deadiff}, SSR-Encoder~\cite{zhang2024ssr} and MS-Diffusion~\cite{wang2025msdiffusion} use multi-modal encoders as concept extractor.
 However, they are all struggled in disentangling general visual concepts from images.
-Inspired by them, we introduce a pre-trained Q-Former \cite{li2023blip} with strong multi-modal alignment capabilities as concept extractor to learn from paired data how to disentangle different concepts guided by language, as illustrated in \cref{fig:framework}.
+Inspired by them, we introduce a pre-trained Q-Former~\cite{li2023blip} with strong multi-modal alignment capabilities as concept extractor to learn from paired data how to disentangle different concepts guided by language, as illustrated in~\cref{fig:framework}.

-Specifically, we construct a PCD-200K dataset (\cref{sec:dataset}), each sample includes reference and target image/prompt, and a natural language phrase as concept guidance $\bm{T}_{cg}$ which describes the shared concept in both images.
-The CLIP \cite{radford2021learning} representations of the reference image $\bm{f}_{I}$ and concept guidance $\bm{f}_{cg}$ are fed into the concept extractor $\bm{E}$ and interact with a learnable query $\bm{q}$ through several cross-attention layers, the output $\bm{H}^{1}_{ce}$ of the first attention layer is:
+Specifically, for each pair of our PCD-200K, we utilize a multimodal concept extractor $\bm{E}$ to extract the target concepts from the reference images $\bm{I}_{ref}$ based on the concept guidance $\bm{T}_{cg}$.
+The CLIP~\cite{radford2021learning} representations of the reference image $\bm{f}_{I}$ and concept guidance $\bm{f}_{cg}$ are fed into the concept extractor $\bm{E}$ and interact with a learnable query $\bm{q}$ through several cross-attention layers, the output $\bm{H}^{1}_{ce}$ of the first attention layer is:

 where $\bm{e}_i$ is the block embedding corresponds to the i-th diffusion block, $\bm{W}^{e}$ are attention weights of $\bm{E}$.
 Subsequently, the disentangled concept representation $\bm{f}^i_{cpt}$ output from $\bm{E}$ are fed into the i-th diffusion block through a set of additional cross-attention adapters: